-The following files are not installed from the CD-ROM as they are specific to each individual console.
-As such, a backup copy should be kept of these files in-case of PC or hard-drive failure: The system will automatically back up these files to a user-specified drive, if it is set to do so.
+The following files are not installed from the CD-ROM as they are specific to each

+The system will automatically back up these files to a user-specified drive, if it is set to do so.
 This is done using the Set-up Application.